Marathons in Spain

 davidionut

-Holà Espana, sangria, fiesta, maratona… 🗣️ Uh no, the marathon, but without the rhyme it’s less fun… A country known for its blazing sun, its Mediterranean and its tapas, Spain knows how to welcome people—and not just for vacations 🇪🇸!
-Here, we’re here for sport, fun and pushing yourself, all while enjoying ourselves as much as possible 💕.
-So yes, running a marathon in Spain is an experience you have to live.
+Holà España, sangria, fiesta, maratona… 🗣️ Uh no, the marathon, but without the rhyme it’s less fun… A country known for its bright sunshine, its Mediterranean and its tapas, Spain knows how to welcome you—and not just for holidays 🇪🇸!
+We’re here for sport, fun and pushing yourself, while enjoying ourselves as much as possible 💕.
+So yes, running a marathon in Spain is an experience to have.

-You couldn’t ask for better timing, because this country offers a whole host of races à la carte 📋.
-It’s a bit like being in a typical Spanish tapas restaurant, with loads of options, each more tempting than the last 🤤.
-With races in a big city, qualifying, on an island, from city to city, on the seaside,… you quickly realize that choice is definitely not in short supply 🤓.
-Spain means sun, heat, UV rays… And recently, a study highlighted that the ideal temperature for running would be between 2° and 10° 🌡️.
-Sure, those temperatures might be a bit rare in Spain, we’ll give you that.
-But they’ve thought of everything: to work around the temperatures, races are generally held in autumn, winter, or spring 💐.
+You have to say it comes at just the right time, because this country has a good number of à la carte races 📋.
+It’s a bit like a remake of when you’re in a typical Spanish tapas restaurant, with lots of choices, each more tempting than the last 🤤.
+With races in a big city, a qualifier, on an island, point-to-point, seaside… You quickly realize that choice is not what’s lacking 🤓.
+Spain means sun, heat, UV… And recently, a study highlighted that the ideal temperature for running would be between 2° and 10° 🌡️.
+So yes, it may be a bit rare to have those temperatures in Spain, we’ll give you that.
+But they’ve thought of everything, so to offset the temperatures, races are generally held in autumn, winter, or spring 💐.
 With this calendar, you won’t suffer from the heat and you’ll be able to smash your PB! ⏱️

-Let’s start with the two most iconic races: the Barcelona Marathon and the Madrid Marathon 🏅.
+We’ll start with the two most iconic races: the Barcelona Marathon and the Madrid Marathon 🏅.
 The "Clásico" better watch out.
-Both founded in 1978, it’s hard to choose between these two running monuments, a bit like in football! ⚽️ To keep the momentum going, other Spanish marathons stand out thanks to their unique features ✨.
-The Elche-Alicante International Marathon, with a race on the Costa Blanca, or the San Sebastián one—being the second-oldest marathon in Spain, you’re running on a relic! 📖 And the Lanzarote Marathon offers a fabulous setting, with extraordinary volcanic landscapes 🌋.
+Both founded in 1978, it’s hard to separate these two running monuments, a bit like in football! ⚽️ To keep this great momentum going, other Spanish marathons stand out thanks to their specific features ✨.
+The Elche–Alicante International Marathon, with a race on the Costa Blanca, or the one in San Sebastián, being the second-oldest marathon in Spain—you’re running on a relic! 📖 Otherwise, the Lanzarote Marathon offers a fabulous setting, with extraordinary volcanic landscapes 🌋.

-Once again, the list is far from over, especially since the country is packed with plenty of varied marathons, like those on the islands : with the Málaga Marathon, the Murcia Marathon, or the one in Ibiza (where you can even party 🥳), paradise vacations are yours.
-That said, a marathon isn’t the most accessible distance, so if you’re more into the half marathon, check out our calendar of Half Marathons in Spain as well 😉.
+Once again, the list is far from over, especially since the country is full of marathons, like those on the islands: with the Málaga Marathon, the Murcia Marathon, or the one in Ibiza (where you can even party 🥳)—paradise holidays are yours.
+Then again, a marathon isn’t the most accessible distance, so if you’re more into the half marathon, also check out our calendar of Half Marathons in Spain 😉.

-Alright, we know running is great, but the post-race is just as important ‼️ And let’s be honest: in Spain we generally like to chill, on a terrace or by the beach, under the Spanish sun 🇪🇸.
-Which, by the way, is pretty strong—so don’t forget your sunscreen.
-So once you’re there, you either finish your weekend on warm sand or go city sightseeing in Barcelona, Madrid, Seville… 🏙️ Or you take advantage of the different regions such as: Andalusia, the Canary Islands, Catalonia—in short, nothing but dream destinations, once again 😍.
-One thing’s for sure: no matter where you are, you’ll have plenty to refuel 💪.
-The best would be to start with a good tortilla and some empanadas, keep going with a good paella 🥘, and finish with homemade churros
+Alright, we know running is great, but the post-race is just as important ‼️ And let’s be honest, in general, in Spain we like to chill, on a terrace or by the beach, under the Spanish sun 🇪🇸.
+Which, by the way, is pretty strong, so don’t forget your sunscreen.
+So once you’re there, either you end your weekend on the warm sand or with some urban sightseeing in Barcelona, Madrid, Seville… 🏙️ Or you enjoy the different regions such as: Andalusia, the Canary Islands, Catalonia—in short, nothing but dream destinations, once again 😍.
+One thing’s for sure: no matter where you are, you’ll have plenty to help you recharge 💪.
+The best would be to start with a good tortilla and empanadas, continue by eating a good paella 🥘 and finish with homemade churros

-Runner, Spain’s soil is just waiting for you to become—or become again—a marathoner once more, in a more than pleasant setting! 🏞️
+Runner, Spain is just waiting for you to become—or become again—a marathoner once more, in a setting that’s more than pleasant! 🏞️

 Should it rain or snow